christophergandrud/Rep-Res-Book/README.md

 ### File Organization

 The main files used to create the manuscript of the book are in the `/Source` folder.
 This folder contains the parent *knitr* `.Rnw` file in the `/Source/Parent/` directory.
-Child documents for the book chapters are in the `/Source/Children/` directory and child files for the book's frontmatter are in the `/Source/FrontMatter/` directory.
+Child documents for the book chapters are in the `/Source/Children/` directory and child files for the book's front matter are in the `/Source/FrontMatter/` directory.

 ### Reproduce the Book